 While reviewing an exposition, Van Doesburg was introduced to the functions of Piet Mondrian.
 In these works, he saw his perfect in painting: complete abstraction of reality.
 Shortly after the exposition, Van Doesburg contacted Piet Mondrian and with associated artists Bart van der Leck, Anthony Kok, Vilmos Huszar, and J.J.P.
 Oud, in 1917 they founded the magazine De Stijl.

-That same year he lectured on contemporary literature in Prague, Vienna, and Hannover, and the Bauhaus released his Grundbegriffe der neuen gestaltenden Kunst (Basics of Neo-Plastic Artwork ).
-A new phase of De Stijl was announced by van Doesburg in his manifesto of"Elementarism," published in 1926.
+That same year he lectured on contemporary literature in Prague, Vienna, and Hannover, and the Bauhaus released his Grundbegriffe der Neuen gestalten den Kunst (Basics of Neo-Plastic Artwork ).
+Van Doesburg announced a new phase of De Stijl in his manifesto of"Elementarism," published in 1926.
 During that year he collaborated with Arp and Sophie Taeuber-Arp on the decoration of this restaurant-cabaret L'Aubette in Strasbourg.
 Van Doesburg returned to Paris in 1929 and started working on a home at Meudon-Val-Fleury with van Eesteren.
-Also in that year he published the first problem of Artwork concret, the organ of the Paris-based set of the same name.
+Also in that year, he published the first problem of Artwork concrete, the organ of the Paris-based set of the same name.
 Van Doesburg was the moving force behind the creation of this group Abstraction-Création in Paris.
 The artist died in Davos on March 7, 1931, in Switzerland.

-As the"ambassador" of the De Stijl movement, toured to Market it across Europe.
+As the"ambassador" of the De Stijl movement, he toured to market it across Europe.

 He moved in 1922 to Weimar, wanting to make an impression on Walter Gropius, leader of Bauhaus Van Doesburg wasn't brought on as a Bauhaus master, but installed himself near the Bauhaus buildings and began to bring school students interested in fresh thoughts of Constructivism, Dadaism, and De Stijl.

 Along with painting and boosting De Stijl, Van Doesburg printed DADA magazine, Mécano and dadaist poetry under the heteronym of I.K.
 Bonset.
-He dabbled in architcture, interior layout, typeface design, occasionally in collaboration with other artists like Georges Vantonerloo, Sophie Taeuber-Arp, El Lissitzky, and Kurt Schwitters.
-Van Doesburg remained active in art groups like Cercle et Carré, Art Concret and Abstraction-Création, which he founded in 1931.
-By the end of February 1931 he had been made to proceed to Davos in Switzerland due to declining health.
+He dabbled in architecture, interior layout, typeface design, occasionally in collaboration with other artists like Georges Vantonerloo, Sophie Taeuber-Arp, El Lissitzky, and Kurt Schwitters.
+Van Doesburg remained active in art groups like Cercle et Carré, Art Concrete and Abstraction-Création, which he founded in 1931.
+By the end of February 1931, he had been made to proceed to Davos in Switzerland due to declining health.